alexburky/instaseis-tiger/README.md

 # Generating Instaseis Databases on Tiger

-This notebook provides a practical guide to compiling AxiSEM on Tiger for the purpose of generating reciprocal Green's function databases for use with Instaseis.
+This document provides a practical guide to compiling AxiSEM on Tiger for the purpose of generating reciprocal Green's function databases for use with Instaseis.
 For a more comprehensive guide to using AxiSEM, consult the user manual which can be found [here](https://geodynamics.org/cig/software/axisem/axisem-manual.pdf).